 The Association for Psychological Therapies (APT) is a leading provider of training for professionals working in mental health and related areas and we offer the following training in suicidality.
-We can bring any of the courses to your organisation (via Zoom or Face to Face where safe to do so) and train a group of 6-15 people for a fixed all-inclusive fee, no matter where you are.
+We can bring any of the courses to your organization (via Zoom or Face to Face where safe to do so) and train a group of 6-15 people for a fixed all-inclusive fee, no matter where you are.
 This is the only such training that automatically includes APT’s relevant post-course resources and APT-Accreditation.

 A half-day course.